radoslav180/DiNGO/README.md

 ## 8. References

 ## 1. Introduction
-DiNGO is a standalone application based on open source code from BiNGO [1] a Java based tool aimed to determine which Gene Ontology (GO) categories are overrepresented in a set of genes.
-DiNGO is a command line application which is able to do GO and HPO term enrichment on a set of genes or proteins.
-Also, there are additional modules that brings new functionalities to DiNGO.
+DiNGO is a standalone application based on an open source code from BiNGO [1], a Java based tool aimed at determining which Gene Ontology (GO) categories are overrepresented in a set of genes.
+DiNGO is a command line application which is able to perform GO and HPO term enrichment on a set of genes or proteins.
+Also, there are additional modules that bring new functionalities to DiNGO.
 ## 2. Installation
 Download [DiNGO.zip](https://www.vin.bg.ac.rs/180/tools/DiNGO.php) file and extract contents.
-There should be DiNGO.jar file and folder configuration containing conf.properties file.
-The file defines parameters necessary for program execution.
+There should be a DiNGO.jar file and folder configuration containing the conf.properties file.
+The file defines the parameters necessary for program execution.
 ## 3. Requirements
-Java Runtime Enviroment (JRE) 1.8
+Java Runtime Environment (JRE) 1.8

 ## 4. Usage

-To run DiNGO open terminal (Command prompt in Windows) in folder where jar file is located and type following:
+To run DiNGO open the terminal (Command prompt in Windows) in the folder where the jar file is located and type the following:

 `java -jar Dingo.jar -h`

-If everything is ok help text should appear.
+If everything is ok the help text should appear.

 ### 4.1.
 First run

 When DiNGO is run for the first time it will create three folders: annotations, download and mapping.
-The first folder is intended to contain default ontology and annotation files.
-The files can be downloaded and updated by using update module (see [Update module](#51-update-module-1) section).
-Downloaded files are temporally placed in download folder.
-The third folder, mapping, is location where DiNGO downloads UniProt, HUGO and SwissProt files (see Update Module section).
+The first folder should contain default ontology and annotation files.
+The files can be downloaded and updated by using the update module (see [the Update module](#51-update-module-1) section).
+The downloaded files are temporally placed in the download folder.
+The third folder, mapping, is located where DiNGO downloads the UniProt, HUGO and SwissProt files (see the Update Module section).

 ### 4.2.
 Command line options

-There are several options that should be defined in order to do enrichment analysis.
-The -o option defines name of the output file that contains results.
-The -i option defines name of file containing list of gene/proteins (one gene/protein per line).
-It is mandatory to define namespace (subontology) for which enrichment analysis will be run.
-For example -ns BP means that only terms belonging to biological process subontology will be taken into consideration.
-In order to specify species it is necessary to use -s option.
-Basically, it is possible to run GO enrichment analysis typing following:
+There are several options that should be defined in order to perform the enrichment analysis.
+The -o option defines the name of the output file that contains the results.
+The -i option defines the name of the file containing a list of gene/proteins (one gene/protein per line).
+It is mandatory to define the namespace (subontology) for which the enrichment analysis will be run.
+For example -ns BP means that only terms belonging to the biological process subontology will be taken into consideration.
+In order to specify the species, it is necessary to use the -s option.
+Basically, it is possible to run the GO enrichment analysis by typing the following:

 `java -jar Dingo.jar -o results -i list_of_genes -ns BP -s Homo_sapiens`

-If HPO term enrichment analysis is demanded then usage of option -e is required
+If HPO term enrichment analysis is needed then the usage of the option -e is required

 `java -jar DiNGO.jar -o results -i list_of_genes -ns O -s Homo_sapiens -e HPO`

 Note that in the above case using -s is optional.

-Under default settings DiNGO uses Hypergeometric test, but user may switch to Binomial test by using -st option.
-The following example uses Binomial test:
+Under the default settings DiNGO uses the Hypergeometric test, but the user may switch to the Binomial test by using the -st option.
+The following example uses the Binomial test:

 `java -jar Dingo.jar -o results -i list_of_genes -ns BP -s Homo_sapiens -st 2`

-If not specified DiNGO uses whole annotation as a reference set.
-This can be changed by passing name of the file containing reference set (-rs option).
+If not specified DiNGO uses the whole annotation as a reference set.
+This can be changed by passing the name of the file containing the reference set (-rs option).

-User can specify ontology and annotation files by using -of and -af options, respectively.
-DiNGO supports OBO format for ontology and annotation files in GAF format.
-Additionally, DiNGO may use custom ontology and annotation files created by user.
-Under default DiNGO uses default ontology and annotation files.
-In the case, these files are not in annotations folder, DiNGO will try to download them first and then to do enrichment analysis.
+The user can specify the ontology and annotation files by using the -of and -af options, respectively.
+DiNGO supports the OBO format for ontology and annotation files in the GAF format.
+Additionally, DiNGO may use custom ontology and annotation files created by the user.
+By default, DiNGO uses the default ontology and annotation files.
+In case these files are not in the annotations folder, DiNGO will try to download them first and then to do the enrichment analysis.

-It is possible to exclude some annotation entries from the analysis by defining evidence codes that will not be taken into consideration.
-The following example does not use Electronic Annotation (IEA) and Traceable Author Statement (TAS) evidence codes:
+It is possible to exclude some annotation entries from the analysis by defining the evidence codes that will not be taken into consideration.
+The following example does not use the Electronic Annotation (IEA) and Traceable Author Statement (TAS) evidence codes:

 `java -jar Dingo.jar -o results -i list_of_genes.txt -ns BP -s human -dc IEA:TAS`

-Note that the codes are separated by colon.
-Detailed description of evidence codes can be found at [http://geneontology.org/docs/guide-go-evidence-codes/](http://geneontology.org/docs/guide-go-evidence-codes/).
+Note that the codes are separated by a colon.
+A detailed description of the evidence codes can be found at [http://geneontology.org/docs/guide-go-evidence-codes/](http://geneontology.org/docs/guide-go-evidence-codes/).

-Common issue while doing enrichment analysis is use of unsupported gene/protein identifications (IDs).
-DiNGO supports ID only if ID is contained in annotation file.
-To overcome this issue, user can specify TAB delimited file which contains in one column supported IDs and in other columns appropriate unsupported IDs (-m option).
+A common issue while doing enrichment analysis is the use of unsupported gene/protein identifications (IDs).
+DiNGO supports an ID only if the ID is contained in the annotation file.
+To overcome this issue, the user can specify the TAB delimited file which contains in one column the supported IDs and in other columns appropriate unsupported IDs (-m option).

 ### 4.3.
 Batch mode

-DiNGO batch mode works same as [BiNGO](https://www.psb.ugent.be/cbd/papers/BiNGO/User_Guide.html) batch mode.
-Firstly, clusters in the input file are separated by keyword batch.
-Secondly, when defining -o option it is necessary to use `batch`.
-The following example run DiNGO in batch mode:
+The DiNGO batch mode works the same as the [BiNGO](https://www.psb.ugent.be/cbd/papers/BiNGO/User_Guide.html) batch mode.
+Firstly, clusters in the input file are separated by the keyword batch.
+Secondly, when defining the -o option it is necessary to use a `batch`.
+Note that each cluster starts with a cluster name.
+The following example runs DiNGO in batch mode:

 `java -jar Dingo.jar -o batch -i input_file -ns BP -s human`

-It is important to say that DiNGO is multi-threaded application.
-So, when batch mode is used, it is possible to speed up processing time by defining number of threads.
+It is important to say that DiNGO is a multi-threaded application.
+So, when the batch mode is used, it is possible to speed up the processing time by defining the number of threads.
 It can be done by using option -t.

 `java -jar Dingo.jar -o batch -i input_file -ns BP -s human -t 4`

 ### 4.4.
 Supported species

 DiNGO supports GO enrichment analysis for 25 species.
-List of supported species can be find in configuration file (conf.properties).
-Note that some species have alias.
-For instance, GO enrichment analysis on a set of human gene/proteins could be invoked like following:
+The list of supported species can be found in the configuration file ([conf.properties](configuration/conf.properties)).
+Note that some species have an alias.
+For instance, GO enrichment analysis on a set of human gene/proteins could be invoked as follows:

 `java -jar Dingo.jar -o results -i list_of_genes.txt -ns MF -s Homo_sapiens`